 Even though it's been established that "structured products" are inappropriate for the average investor, seniors and those approaching retirement age have been a major target for these investments.
-Although part of the problem is that many brokers simply don’t understand these investments, there are those who specifically prey upon the elderly because that’s where the money is.
+The product appears to guarantee an income, but can be illiquid and there is a risk of losing everything.

-If you feel you have been tricked into investing in "structured products,” but have waived your right to sue, you may still have an investment misconduct case.
+If you feel you have been tricked into investing in "structured products," you may have an investment misconduct case.
 Contact an experienced securities arbitration attorney today.
-At Meyer Wilson, we represent victims of stockbroker misconduct nationwide in mediation, arbitration, and litigation claims.
+At Meyer Wilson, we represent victims of stockbroker misconduct nationwide, recovering losses for our clients in arbitration, litigation and mediation.